Ita Mai Tai: Composition

 Among the rocks found at Ita Mai Tai are alkali basalts, basalts, clays, hawaiites, limestone, muds, picrites, tholeiites, trachytes and trachybasalt; volcanic rocks contain potassium feldspar and plagioclase.

 The volcanic rocks have been subdivided into a lower tholeiitic subunit and an upper more trachytic unit; there are also compositional differences between various parts of the seamount.
 Some of the volcanic rocks take the form of breccia, lava, tuffs and tuffites.
 The limestone takes the form of siltstone, sandstone, gravelstone and coquina.
 In drill cores of the summit region the limestone reaches a thickness of 35 m and the mud of 45 m; the mud formed in lagoonal settings.
 Terrigenous rocks have also been encountered within the limestones.

 Guyots such as Ita Mai Tai often accumulate ferromanganese crusts.
 These are generated by the oxidative precipitation of manganese salts which also include iron and absorb trace elements such as cobalt, copper, molybdenum, nickel, platinum, rare earth elements and zinc from the water through as-yet unknown processes.
-In the case of Ita Mai Tai these crusts have been found all over the seamount and sometimes reach thicknesses of over 20 cm, with geochemical differences between the various sectors of the seamount.
+In the case of Ita Mai Tai these crusts have been found all over the seamount and sometimes reach thicknesses of over 20 cm, with geochemical differences between the various sectors of the seamount and between crusts of different ages (which trace Ita Mai Tai's tectonic movement across the Pacific Ocean).
 These ferromanganese crusts have aroused scientific interest in the seamount.
 Some evidence of hydrothermal alteration has been found in the form of barite deposits within the ferromanganese crusts.